fj2016/STMPanDa3/README.md

 #Credits

-Miko³aj Drygas
+Mikolaj Drygas

-Sebastian Szeszko
+Sebastian Czeczko

 The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.
-Supervisor: Micha³ Fularz/Tomasz Mañkowski
+Supervisor: Michal Fularz/Tomasz MaÃ±kowski